compounderfi/compounderfi-v2-core/docs/index.md

 function collect(struct INonfungiblePositionManager.CollectParams params) external returns (uint256 amount0, uint256 amount1)
 ```

-Forwards collect call to NonfungiblePositionManager - can only be called by the NFT owner
+Forwards collect call from NonfungiblePositionManager to nft owner - can only be called by the NFT owner

 #### Parameters